wombleton/gitlaw-nz/acts/R/Reserve Bank of New Zealand Act 1989.md

     *   (a) affects any right a person has to refuse to take an action on any other ground; or

-    *   (b) derogates from section 45G(3) of the Reserve Bank of New Zealand Act 1964 (as continued in force by [section 84][648] of the Public Finance Act 1989).
+    *   (b) derogates from section 45G(3) of the Reserve Bank of New Zealand Act 1964 (as continued in force by [section 84][649] of the Public Finance Act 1989).

-    (4) Section 45I of the Reserve Bank of New Zealand Act 1964 (as continued in force by [section 84][648] of the Public Finance Act 1989) must be read subject to this section.
+    (4) Section 45I of the Reserve Bank of New Zealand Act 1964 (as continued in force by [section 84][649] of the Public Finance Act 1989) must be read subject to this section.

     (5) Except as provided in this section, this section has effect despite anything to the contrary in any enactment, rule of law, constitution, deed, or agreement.

-    Section 156X: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+    Section 156X: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 #### Procedure for making designation

-*   Heading: substituted, on 24 November 2009, by [section 6][628] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).
+*   Heading: replaced, on 24 November 2009, by [section 6][629] of the Reserve Bank of New Zealand Amendment Act 2009 (2009 No 53).

 ##### 156Y Application for designation